The Star-Ledger: Twenty-first century

 On October 24, 2008, the newspaper announced that 168 newsroom employees had offered to take the company's buyout offer, and that the company had accepted 151 of them, which resulted in a 40% reduction in newsroom staff.

 On January 16, 2013, the newspaper announced the layoffs of 34 employees including 18 newsroom staff.

-In July, 2014, their Newark headquarters was sold to a New York developer, according to a news article released by the paper.
+In July 2014, their Newark headquarters was sold to a New York developer, according to a news article released by the paper.

-The Star-Ledger continues to publish seven days a week, and retains a presence in Newark in leased office space located within the downtown Gateway Center complex, where the publisher, the newspaper's editorial board, its columnists, its magazine staff and a handful of other jobs will be based.
+The Star-Ledger continued to publish seven days a week, and retained a presence in Newark in leased office space located within the downtown Gateway Center complex, where the publisher, the newspaper's editorial board, its columnists, its magazine staff and a handful of other jobs were based.
 Advance Publications, the owner of the newspaper, launched a new media company — NJ Advance Media — in 2014 to provide content, advertising and marketing services for its online presence at NJ.com, and many of its New Jersey newspapers out of the offices in Woodbridge.
 The sales and marketing staffs moved to Woodbridge in June 2014.

+On September 14, 2023, the paper announced it would cease publication of its Saturday print edition, moving to an all-digital delivery of the Saturday edition beginning in 2024.

+On October 30, 2024, the company announced it would cease daily print publication of the Star-Ledger on February 2, 2025, along with sister publications the Times of Trenton and South Jersey Times, due to rising costs, decreasing circulation and reduced demand for print.
+Online versions of the newspapers will continue to be offered, and newsroom coverage is not affected.